juhasev/sample-ninja-help/member-app-options.md

 #### Use Google's reCaptcha
 Use Google reCaptcha to detect all non-humans at the login.

+> You should always configure the Google Recaptcha for additional security.
+>
 #### Display header in the toolbar
 Whether to display the logo in the Member App's toolbar.